Dennis247/covid-tracker/README.md

 6. These contacts are stored for tracing purposes.
 7. After 14 days(required qurantine period) of making contact, the contacts are auto deleted.

+!
+All these happens when the app is up or in the background.
 !Always make sure your location is turned on for realtime tracking of contacts.

 ![alt text](https://github.com/Dennis247/covid-tracker/blob/master/lib/ss/screenshot.jpg)